Whole vs. Term Life Insurance in 2024: Differences Explained (+What You Need)

 On This Page

 Is it better to have whole life or term life insurance?
-Use this life insurance guide to compare companies and rates by age, gender, and state to find the best possible protection.
+Use this life insurance guide to compare policies by age, gender, and state to find the best possible protection.
+Enter you ZIP code to find cheap life insurance companies near you.

 - Term life insurance coverage typically lasts 10 to 30 years